In what way does my ID and proof of funds have anything to do with my conveyancing in Penzance? Why is this being asked of me?

 Maintenance charge proportions which don’t add up to the correct percentage A provision to repair to or maintain parts of the premises

 You will have a problem when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
 Lloyds TSB Bank, Virgin Money, and Aldermore all have very detailed requirements when it comes to what is expected in a lease.
 Where a lender has been advised by their lawyers that the lease is defective they may refuse to grant the mortgage, obliging the buyer to pull out.

 I invested in buying a split level flat in Penzance, conveyancing formalities finalised August 2005.
 Can you please calculate a probable premium for a statutory lease extension?
 Equivalent flats in Penzance with a long lease are worth £260,000.
 The ground rent is £45 invoiced every year.
 The lease runs out on 21st October 2095

-With 53 years remaining on your lease we estimate the premium for your lease extension to span between £27,600 and £31,800 as well as legals.
+With just 74 years remaining on your lease we estimate the premium for your lease extension to range between £8,600 and £9,800 as well as legals.

-The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
-You should not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information before getting professional advice.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed investigations.
+You should not use this information in tribunal or court proceedings.
+There are no doubt additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first getting professional advice.